pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-25-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

 On React Conf 2018 [Sophie Alpert](https://twitter.com/sophiebits) and [Dan Abramov](https://twitter.com/dan_abramov) announced [Hooks proposal](https://reactjs.org/docs/hooks-intro.html) — presumably the most excited thing in React land this year. ["React Today and Tomorrow"](https://youtu.be/V-QO-KO90iQ) followed by ["90% Cleaner React With Hooks" by Ryan Florence](https://youtu.be/wXLf18DsV-I) is required homework for those who are not familiar with Hooks yet.

 Clear pattern to logic reusability was one of the main reasons why React Hooks API has been designed by [Sebastian Markbåge](https://twitter.com/sebmarkbage).
-Giving developers [a few built-in hooks](https://reactjs.org/docs/hooks-reference.html) to manage a state, lifecycle and context was a necessary design decision to allow React developers to create more powerful custom hooks — [Dan Abramov](https://twitter.com/dan_abramov) agrees that [custom Hooks are the most appealing part of the Hooks proposal](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889#f7df).
+[A few built-in hooks](https://reactjs.org/docs/hooks-reference.html) to manage a state, lifecycle and context opens an opportunity to create more powerful custom hooks — [Dan Abramov](https://twitter.com/dan_abramov) agrees that [custom Hooks are the most appealing part of the Hooks proposal](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889#f7df).
 This article is not about Hooks per se but about logic reusability — please familiarize yourself with basics on ["Introducing Hooks" section on React documentation](https://reactjs.org/docs/hooks-intro.html).

-Back to `joke` provider…
+Back to `joke` provider.
+Look how nice this is using Hooks.

 ```js
 import { useState, useEffect } from "react";